akshitasure12/dune/doc/dune-libs.rst

 Dune leaves a placeholder inside the binary and fills it during installation or promotion.

+For more details on how project versions are managed, see :doc:`reference/dune-project/version`

 .. _dune-action-plugin:

 (Experimental) Dune Action Plugin